Berlin-Law-code/awesome-fdc-survey/README.md

-# Towards Robust Robotic Manipulation: A Survey on Failure Detection and Recovery in the Era of Foundation Model
+<center>## Towards Robust Robotic Manipulation: A Survey on Failure Detection and Recovery in the Era of Foundation Model</center>
 A curated collection of seminal papers, codebases, and resources in the field of failure detection and correction, continuously updated.

 ## 📖 Content